Workflow API

 Build the graph and wrap it in a ready-to-run WorkflowEngine.

 Any Pydantic models registered via data_model() are forwarded to the engine.
-Keyword arguments are passed through (storage, task_logger, client_factory, data_models, max_node_visits).
+Keyword arguments are passed through (agent_service, task_logger, client_factory, data_models, max_node_visits).

 Graph models